Benefits to Veterinary Facilities

 The profession of veterinary medicine is ever changing and new knowledge and treatment procedures are developed continuously.
 Veterinarians must remain current in their license and education and the same is true for Veterinary Assistants.
 In order to maintain CVA status, the CVA must renew their certification annually.
 A renewal fee of $30 is due by the renewal date that is indicated on the CVA certificate along with 5 hours of CE.
 If requirements are not received by the renewal date, the individual is given a two week grace period.
 If the renewal fee is not paid and/or required CE is not completed by the end of the two week grace period, the CVA will be required to successfully pass testing again to reinstate their status.
-Retesting is provided for a $35 fee.
-As of January 2011, a CVA is required to take 5 hours of CE per renewal period & these may all be taken online.
+The 5 hours of CE required per renewal period may all be taken online.